History of hospitals: Religious hospitals.

-Catholic hospitals

 In the 1840s–1880s era, Catholics in Philadelphia founded two hospitals, for the Irish and German Catholics.
 They depended on revenues from the paying sick, and became important health and welfare institutions in the Catholic community.
 By 1900 the Catholics had set up hospitals in most major cities.
 In New York the Dominicans, Franciscans, Sisters of Charity, and other orders set up hospitals to care primarily for their own ethnic group.
 By the 1920s they were serving everyone in the neighborhood.
 In smaller cities too the Catholics set up hospitals, such as St. Patrick Hospital in Missoula, Montana.
 The Sisters of Providence opened it in 1873.
 It was in part funded by the county contract to care for the poor, and also operated a day school and a boarding school.
 The nuns provided nursing care especially for infectious diseases and traumatic injuries among the young, heavily male clientele.
 They also proselytized the patients to attract converts and restore lapsed Catholics back into the Church.
 They built a larger hospital in 1890.
 Catholic hospitals were largely staffed by Catholic orders of nuns, and nursing students, until the population of nuns dropped sharply after the 1960s.
 The Catholic Hospital Association formed in 1915.